 Prepare for an entire day’s trip.
 Most buses make stops Benin Republic and Togo.
 If you’re lucky, these stops will be short and won’t prolong your trip.
 My return journey from Accra to Lagos took about 17 hours.
 I broke down my onward journey, so the trip was bearable.
 I would recommend that you do the same if you have a bit more time.
 It’s just less stressful that way.

 PS: Aflao border to Accra is another 4 hours – just thought to add this because I was so excited about getting into Ghana and I thought Accra would be 30 minutes away.
 Imagine my disappointment!
 If you’re travelling on your own, there’s an STC park close to the border gate.
 You can get a bus to Accra from there.

 What should I expect?

 Expect to see gazillion checkpoints from Badagry to Seme.
 Expect the worst from Seme border.
 You might be lucky (or skilled) to get a stress free pass but prepare mentally, physically and financially for the worst.
 (Read about my latest border crossing experience here.)

 At the time of this writing, road conditions are fairly good.
 There isn’t much to write home about regarding views.
-So if you plan to travel by road solely because you want to enjoy the views, you might as well just fly.
+Therefore, if you plan to travel by road solely because you want to enjoy the views, you might as well just fly.
 You won’t be missing anything.